- Sebastien Grynko

 The practice of fasting is different.
 You make a decision to fast for a specific amount of time.
 You could do it for religious purposes (i.e ramadan), spiritual progress (i.e buddhism, hinduism..) or just to reap the benefits.

 Our digestive system like anything else, needs to rest every now and then.

 We just don’t realize it because shoving ourselves with food all the time is de rigueur.

 With so much abundance, why should one deprive the body of such luxury?

-In time restricted eating, it is said that during the day we should have a eating window of about 10-12 hours, the rest of the time should be spent without food.
+In the book Time restricted eating, it is said that during the day we should have an eating window of about 10-12 hours, the rest of the time should be spent without food.

 This is similar to intermittent fasting(IF).
 With IF you can restrict your window of eating at your convenience and desire.
 This could be 8hours (one of the most popular ones), 6 or even 4 which is close to OMAD (one meal a day).

 You can choose whichever one you think suits you best and play around with it.

 I , myself practice a 6-8 hours eating window and fast the rest of the time.
 I do not eat more than twice a day.

 If you want, there is another practice of a higher level which we call water fasting.
 That is when you abstain from food for a period of 24hours or longer.
 During this time you are only allow to drink water.
 No calories are getting into your system.